 So what does GDPR entail?

-Unfortunately, everything is not always black or white when it comes to laws like this, but the GDPR alliance has a great overview what it entails:
+Unfortunately, everything is not always black or white when it comes to laws like this, but GDPR generally has the following applications:

 - Applies to any personal data that relates to or can be used to identify someone (Art.
 4).